wp-plugins/wtg-tasks-manager/readme.txt

 * None Yet

 == Contributors: Design ==
 These contributors created graphics for the plugin and are good with Photoshop.
-The "fake celebrity pics" creators no doubt!
+No doubt they spend their time merging different species together!

 * None Yet

 == Contributors: Video Tutorials ==
-These contributors published videos on YouTube or another video streaming website.
-Please take interest in any ads that may appear while watching them!
+These contributors published videos on YouTube or another video streaming website for the community to enjoy...and maybe to get some ad clicks.

 * None Yet